FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 {% clickableImage "img/tunneledHTTP.svg", "SSH tunneled via HTTP" %}

-By using `corkscrew` or `ssh-connect`, we instruct the intermediate proxy to handle to connection to SSH port 22 for us and OpenSSH now gets SSH packets delivered by `ProxyCommand`.
+By using `corkscrew` or `ssh-connect`, we instruct the intermediate proxy to handle the connection to SSH port 22 for us and OpenSSH now gets SSH packets delivered by `ProxyCommand`.
 But why would a corporate proxies do this?
 How do you make HTTP talk in SSH?
 [That's the neat thing, you don't...](https://www.youtube.com/watch?v=se17_0zbZds&t=10s)

 #### Network capture
 **Source** 💻 is a Laptop performing `ssh -o ProxyCommand="corkscrew 198.51.100.4 8080 example.com 22" user@`. **Target** 🏢 is an intermediate proxy sitting in between a private subnet and the internet.
 The capture is performed on this intermediate proxy **Target** 🏢.